‘Students make an excellent contribution to the life of the school’

 ‘The vast range of thriving extra-curricular activities, including high quality opportunities in sport, music, drama, art and travel is a huge strength of the academy’ Ofsted 2014

 At Burford we believe in preparing our students for the future by providing a range of opportunities to gain new experiences, develop life skills and pursue interests.
 In the Sixth Form we provide opportunities with and beyond departments to engage, inspire and challenge our students.
-These include Young Enterprise, debating competitions, public speaking events, political activities, creating a newspaper, campaigning for Amnesty International, Bravo, Senior Leaders and the compulsory Extension programme.
+In October 2017 we were awarded a prestigious Platinum Artsmark Award by Arts Council, Enlgnad in recognition of the arts and culture provision provided by the school from Year 7 right up to Year 13.
+Each year we have a rich programme of events which our students take part in including debating competitions, public speaking events, political activities, campaigning for Amnesty International, Senior Leaders, charity fundraising events and options within the compulsory Extension Programme.
 Enrichment activities are engaging, motivational and eagerly pursued.

 Every year students join the Sixth Form from other schools attracted by the rich variety of activities beyond the curriculum that they can access.
 The Enrichment Programme falls into four key areas: